arthurbdiniz/terraform-provider-n8n/docs/client.md

     // Settings contains configuration options for workflow execution.
     Settings Settings `json:"settings"`

-    // Meta provides metadata about the workflow.
-    Meta Meta `json:"meta"`

     // Tags is a list of tags associated with the workflow for categorization.
     Tags []Tag `json:"tags"`